-- 27. Has anyone from your team previously participated in DOE Office of Technology Transitions-funded Site, Satellite, Asynchronous, or Pipeline Development funded programs (now referred to as EIC Topic 1 programs)?
-These include lighter versions of EIC hosted by your lab, plant, or site - 28.
-Has anyone from your team previously participated in a DOE-funded technology commercialization program (e.g. TCF, DOE Emerging Tech Studio, BOOST, LEEP, etc.)?
+- 29. Has anyone from your team previously participated in DOE Office of Technology Transitionsfunded Site, Satellite, Asynchronous, or Pipeline Development funded programs (now referred to as EIC Topic 1 programs)?
+These include lighter versions of EIC hosted by your lab, plant, or site - 30.
+Has anyone from your team previously participated, currently participating in, or in-process of applying to a DOE-funded technology commercialization program (e.g. TCF, DOE Emerging Tech Studio, BOOST, LEEP, etc.) with the proposed Energy I-Corps technology?
 If "Yes", please provide a short summary of your participation (program name, year, outcomes).
-Please list "N/A" if not applicable. - 29.
+Please list "N/A" if not applicable. - 31.
 Why do you want your team to participate in Energy I-Corps?
 What do you hope to learn or accomplish?
 250 word limit